question-db/Any-Questions/README.md

 4. View [Features.md](Features.md) and [Feature log](feature_log.pdf) for more detailed information.

+	* Caution: When prompted following the first run, please choose a Canvas developmental course for testing.
+While I have done my best to validate and test scripts, I am confident others will discover bugs, especially in the context of quiz import given that I do not use Canvas to manage quizzes.
+For example, 'quiz groups' are new to me and I only had a single example to test.
+Currently, the import for 'quiz groups' is only setup for multiple choice-formatted questions.
+However, the import currently creates duplicates and you may find the questions high-lighted in red after import.
+If so, this indicates that the answer was not properly scraped from the XML because of embedded HTML.
+Enter an answer and it will go away.
+It would be great if others could send quiz groups for testing as I will unlikely invest time creating them simply so I can re-import them.

 5. Discover a problem or have a suggestion, post an [issue](https://github.com/question-db/Any-Questions/issues) so it can be investigated/considered.